 - Applications of weather forecasts in various sectors

-We support researchers in the Member States in their wider use of ECMWF’s forecasts and resources, and strive to strengthen the already good collaboration with the academic community.
+We support researchers in the Member States in their wider use of ECMWF’s forecasts and resources, and we strive to strengthen the already good collaboration with the academic community.

 World Meteorological Organization (WMO)